ibm-cloud-docs/activity-tracker/archiving-at-monitor.md

     Replace `<GUID>` with the ID value of the service ID that you copied earlier.

-    Replace `<BUCKET-CRN>` with the CRN value of the bucket that you can get from the bucket configuration page.
+    Replace `<BUCKET-CRN>` with the CRN value of the bucket that you found on the bucket configuration page.

 4. Save the view.
-For example, you can name the view `Upload AT Frankfurt` to indicate archive files into the bucket from the {{site.data.keyword.at_full_notm}} instance located in Frankfurt.
+For example, you can name the view `Upload AT Frankfurt` to indicate archive files into the bucket from an {{site.data.keyword.at_full_notm}} instance located in Frankfurt.

     The data that is displayed through the view reports write actions of archive files to the archive bucket.

 ### Step 3.
-Define an alert to notify the absence of alerts
+Define an alert to notify the absence of new archive files
 {: #archiving-at-monitor-alert-3}

 Complete the following steps to define an absence alert that notifies you when archiving is not happening: